heitorfe/heitorfe/README.md

       </a>

 ## Skills
-* Jupyter Notebook
+* Azure
-* Python for Data Analysis
+* Python for Data Science and Data Engineering
+* Data visualization in Power BI,  Metabase and Streamlit
+* Creating data pipelines in the cloud
 * Machine Learning (Regression, Classification and Clustering)
-* Data visualization in Power BI and Metabase
-* Deployment in Heroku
-* Applications with Flask

 ## Data Science Projects